eLyiN/WikiNecro/FAQ.md

 * Below the **KeepMinCP** value
 * Is not listed in your **ConfigPokemonsToKeep.ini** config file

+***
+### Why are PokeStops not being loaded in the console?
+If your console looks like in the [image](https://i.imgur.com/WRIyYu7.png), the servers in that area are unstable.
+Try a different location or try again later.

+***
 ### My Bot is repeating DisplayHighestCP
 One of your Config Files has a typo.